mahtokamal/Linux_Fundamentals/command_lists.md

     Example - man ls

 ### absolute VS realtive path
     absolute path - An absolute path specifies the location of a file or directory from the root directory (/).
-It always starts with a /, indicating the root directory, and provides the full path to the file or directory..
+    It always starts with a /, indicating the root directory, and provides the full path to the file or directory.

 ![Screenshot (386)](https://github.com/user-attachments/assets/efa59b5a-ebbc-47f6-a6c5-a97263c8d363)

     relative path - A relative path specifies the location of a file or directory in relation to the current working directory.
 It does not start with a /.
     Instead, it starts from the current directory or a directory relative to the current one.

     .(a single dot) - this represents the current directory.
     ..(two dots) - this represents the parent directory.